For Hardcore PC gamers, the term FPS is something that is always in the discussion.

 This bracket is best for games that are more about creating the cinematic experience.
 For instance, games like God of War as well as Hellblade: Senua’s Sacrifice play and feel best in 30 frames per second.

 60 FPS For Gaming

-The most common FPS bracket for gaming is 60 frames per second, however, there has been a debate based on this.
-A lot of people think that 60 frames per second is reserved for multiplayer games, but you need to understand that 60 frames per second are great in FPS games, as well as some of the other games that do not focus on cinematics.
+The most common FPS bracket for gaming is 60 frames per second.
+However, there has been a debate based on this.
+A lot of people think that 60 frames per second is reserved for multiplayer games, but it feels great in FPS games, as well as some of the other games that do not focus on cinematics.

 120 FPS For Gaming

-This frame bracket is for people who want to have the competitive gaming experience in the market.
-Sure, you might have a difficulty playing on this resolution in the start, but the good thing is that if you are looking to have a great experience in first person games, and shooting games, then you should definitely look for this frames per second bracket.
+This frame bracket is for people who want to have a competitive gaming experience in the market.
+Sure, you might have difficulty playing on this resolution at the start, but if you are looking to have a great experience in first person games, and shooting games, then you should definitely look for this frames per second bracket.

 240 FPS For Gaming